Shrine of Khwaja Abd Allah

+Overview

-The shrine was erected by architect Qavam al-Din of Shiraz in 1425, in Herat, Afghanistan.
+The shrine was erected by architect Qavam al-Din of Shiraz in 1425 CE.
 Patron of this monument is Shah Rukh, ruler of the Timurid dynasty.
 He commissioned the site as a memorial mausoleum for patron-saint Khwaja Abdullah Ansari.
 Abdullah Ansari was both a Sufi mystic and patron saint of Herat.
 The Timurids reigned after the collapse of the Mongol empire in 1335.
 The Mongols were a central Asian ethnographic group, thus the Timurids artistic styles were influenced by their Asiatic traditions.
 The mausoleum was built for Abd Allah Ansari resting place and the public wished to be buried beside him because they venerated the patron saint.
 However, commoners were not meant to be buried here and were only meant for those who held elite status within the Islamic society.
 The graveyard was one of the richest in the east of Herat, and the tombs of a varied populace were embellished with stones of every color and every size.
 The tombs were designed for princes, dervishes, state officials, soldiers, poets, and others who held a high status in society.
 Trees surmount the tomb of Abdullah Ansari and north from it stands a tall marble column and headstone erected in his honor.

 The architect Qavam al-Din Shirazi had traveled from his hometown of Shiraz to the northern parts of Iran.
 Some of his work during this period includes the madrasa for Shah Rukh at Herat, the congregational mosque for Gawhar Shad at Mashhad, and the madrasa Ghiyathiyah at Khargird.
 By the time he was commissioned by Shah Rukh to build the shrine, he had developed his own architectural style that integrated Iranian, Turanian, and his own personal stylistic elements.

+The shrine also includes many notable individuals buried there, including Afghan ruler Dost Mohammad Khan.
+Dost Mohammad died on 9 June 1863 shortly after his conquest of Herat and was buried there.